nskcodesinpython/java_basics/oops_basics.md

               }

-Abstraction - concept of creating a class with method definition and implementing the method deinition in the child class
+Abstraction - concept of creating a class with method definition and implementing the method definition in the child class

             public abstract class A{